Arthur Morris/BIRDS AS ART

 With all blog posts, feel free to e-mail or to leave a comment regarding any typos or errors.

-Which of today’s two superb images do you think is best (he asked modestly)?
-Please leave a comment let us know why you made your choice.
+Which of today’s two featured images is your favorite?
+All are invited to leave a comment and let us know why they made their choice.

 What’s Up?